vitorbeltrao/risk_assessment/README.md

 The file containing the detailed evaluation metrics, including the historical records of the test data evaluation, to verify the model drift, are being detailed in the [model card](https://github.com/vitorbeltrao/risk_assessment/blob/main/model_card.md).

-In the model_drift_check folder, we create the scripts that check the model drift through three functions: *Raw Comparison Test*, *Parametric Significance Test* and *Non-Parametric Outlier Test*.
+In the *model_data_diagnostics* folder, we create the scripts that check the model drift through three functions: *Raw Comparison Test*, *Parametric Significance Test* and *Non-Parametric Outlier Test*.
 For more information on what each of these tests does, visit the respective folder with the scripts and see the documentation for the functions.

 Finally, after testing these three functions that verify the model drift, we choose by voting whether the model suffered model drift or not, that is, if two of these functions show model drift, then we have model drift and vice versa.
-We do this final check in the *tests* folder, with the help of *pytest*.
-If we don't have model drift, then we keep the current model in production; if we have model drift then we must retrain and re-deploy the model.
+If we don't have model drift, then we keep the current model in production; if we have model drift then we must retrain and re-deploy the model. **Our system automatically sends an email to the person in charge, in case the model drift occurs!**

+### Data Drift

+Data drift also happens at regular intervals.
+We have a reference dataset, which was the first dataset that we trained, validated and tested the model before going into production and everything went well on that dataset.
+Over time, more data enters the data lake and the idea here is to compare the entire historical dataset (reference + new data coming in regularly) with the reference dataset that was the first one we trained.

+To make this comparison, we used an open source library that is [Evidently](https://www.evidentlyai.com/).
+For more information read the documentation at the highlighted link.
+Finally, we generate HTML files with the entire report on the data drift for the user, which you can find in the [folder](https://github.com/vitorbeltrao/risk_assessment/tree/main/model_data_diagnostics) where we are checking the diagnostics.
 ***

 ## Orchestration <a name="orchestration"></a>

+The orchestration, for our system to work automatically, is all done with the help of the [apscheduler](https://apscheduler.readthedocs.io/en/3.x/) library.
+For more information read the documentation at the highlighted link.
+In addition to the apscheduler, we also use the windows task scheduler, for the system to run regularly (in our case daily).

+The algorithm that is in the *scheduler.py* file was designed with the following proposal:

+* Every day we run the function *upload_raw_data* and *upload_trusted_data* that are in the components folder.

+* After running the two previous functions in sequence, we run the two diagnostic files in parallel, referring to the model drift and the data drift.

+* If model drift occurs, the model is automatically retrained with the entire available training dataset.
+If the model drift does not happen, then the pipeline is interrupted and will run again the next day.

+**With that, we have a model working almost 100% automatically without much manual intervention on the part of those responsible.
+Of course, it is recommended that sometimes those responsible take a look at the reports, to verify that everything is fine**.
 ***

 ## Licensing and Author <a name="licensingandauthors"></a>